4 Dimensionality Reduction and Phase Plane Analysis

 Example: FitzHugh-Nagumo model

-FitzHugh and Nagumo where probably the first to propose that, for a discussion of action potential generation, the four equations of Hodgkin and Huxley can be replaced by two, i.e., Eqs.
+FitzHugh and Nagumo were probably the first to propose that, for a discussion of action potential generation, the four equations of Hodgkin and Huxley can be replaced by two, i.e., Eqs.
 (4.4) and (4.5).
 They obtained sharp pulse-like oscillations reminiscent of trains of action potentials by defining the functions F(u,w)F(u,w) and G(u,w)G(u,w) as

 F(u,w)\displaystyle F(u,w) =\displaystyle= u-13u3-w\displaystyle u-{1\over 3}u^{3}-w